4d6174686973/circuit-design/README.md

-# Circuit Design based on Dataset Topology for Quantum Generative Modeling
+# Circuit Design based on Feature Similarity for Quantum Generative Modeling
+This repository includes the source code for simulations carried out in Ref. [[1](#reference)].

 ## First setup

-Install dependencies or open in devcontainer
+Install dependencies or open in devcontainer to automatically set up the envorinment.

 ```sh
 pip install -r requirements.txt